 These estimates don’t take into account additional work that may need to be carried out in cases of particular complexity or high value.

 Law Society directives state that your solicitor must keep you informed of the cost of a divorce as you proceed through the process.
 At the outset, your solicitor will provide an estimate of costs to you in written form, and they will have to notify you before any court hearings if they expect to exceed the costs set out in their initial estimate, and the reasons why.

 Can I save on costs and do a divorce myself?

-If you and your partner agree to the divorce, don’t have any property or children, and are able to discuss together how you will divide the assets you do share, then you might find that the DIY divorce is an appropriate option for you to help you save on the legal cost of a divorce.
+If you and your partner agree to the divorce, don’t have any property or children, and are able to discuss together how you will divide the assets you do share, then you might find that the DIY divorce is an appropriate option for you to help you save on the legal costs associated with the divorce process.

 Even if your divorce is amicable, however, we would usually advise having at least one safety check with a solicitor specialising in divorce and family law before opting for a DIY divorce.
 You may not be aware of all your options at the time of divorce, or of the repercussions the choices you make during the divorce may have in the future.